austinschneider/MCLLH/README.md

 # MCLLH
 A binned likelihood for stochastic models.
-This repository contains example implementations of likelihoods described in arXiv:1901.04645 in both C++ and python.
+This repository contains example implementations of likelihoods described in [J. High Energ.
+Phys.
+(2019) 2019: 30.](https://doi.org/10.1007/JHEP06(2019)030) in both C++ and python.
 These implementations are written as stand-alone files so they can inserted directly into analysis code.

 Citation